 i-Scoop's detailed Guide makes it abundantly clear that digital transformation is a holistic process.
 They recommend that such change should be conducted in an integrated and connected manner, with a thorough assessment, and possible resultant transformation of the following aspects of your business:

-- Business ecosystems: the networks of partners and stakeholders, as well as contextual factors affecting the business such as regulatory or economic priorities and evolutions.
-New ecosystems are built between companies with various background upon the fabric of digital transformation, whereby data and actionable intelligence become innovation assets.
+Business ecosystems: the networks of partners and stakeholders, as well as contextual factors affecting the business such as regulatory or economic priorities and evolutions.
+New ecosystems are built between companies with various backgrounds upon the fabric of digital transformation, whereby data and actionable intelligence become innovation assets.